Magda Linette: 2016–2018: Premier Mandatory level debut & 3rd round in Miami, consecutive top 100 year-end

-Linette reached the quarterfinals at the Katowice Open and the Pan Pacific Open.
-At the end of the year, she was ranked No. 96.
+She reached the quarterfinals at the Katowice Open and the Pan Pacific Open.

+At the end of the 2016 season, she was ranked world No. 96.

 Her 2017 season was highlighted by third tour-level semifinal of her career at Kuala Lumpur and the semifinals at the Malaysian Open.
-She appeared in her third career WTA Tour doubles final at Bogotá (with Cepede Royg), having been runner-up at the 2014 Guangzhou and 2016 Hong Kong events.
+She appeared in her third career doubles final at Bogotá (with Cepede Royg), having been runner-up at the 2014 Guangzhou and 2016 Hong Kong events.

 In 2018, Linette advanced to the quarterfinals at the Taiwan Open and the Copa Colsanitas in Bogotá.

-2019–2020: First WTA titles and top 35
+2019–2020: First WTA Tour titles and top 35

-In August, Linette won the first edition of the Bronx Open, her first WTA Tour title.
+In August 2019, Linette won the first edition of the Bronx Open, her first WTA Tour title.
 The following week, Linette continued at Flushing Meadows where she lost to defending champion Naomi Osaka in the second round of the US Open.
 Linette cracked the top 50 for the first time in her career, after reaching the second round of the US Open.

-Linette reached her third WTA Tour final at the Korea Open, losing to Karolína Muchová.
+Linette reached her third WTA Tour final at the 2019 Korea Open, losing to Karolína Muchová.

-In February, Linette won the Thailand Open, rising to a career-high ranking of No. 33.
+In February 2020, Linette won the Thailand Open, rising to a career-high ranking of No. 33.
 In December, she was honoured by the WTA with the Fan Favorite Shot of the Year, which she performed in round two of the Thailand Open against Peng Shuai.

-2021: New coach, first major doubles semifinal & two singles 3rd rounds
+2021: New coach, first major doubles SF & two singles 3rd rounds

 Linette started the season at the end of March due to a knee injury.
-In May, she advanced to her first semifinal since triumphing at the Hua Hin Championships last February.
-At Strasbourg, she defeated Yulia Putintseva in the quarterfinal before losing a three-set semifinal match against Sorana Cîrstea.
+In May, she advanced to her first semifinal, since triumphing at the Hua Hin Championships in February 2020, in Strasbourg.
+She defeated Yulia Putintseva in the quarterfinal before losing a three-set semifinal match against Sorana Cîrstea.

 On May 21, Linette posted on Instagram that she started a new coaching partnership with Dawid Celt, who was previously coaching Agnieszka Radwańska.

-At the French Open, Linette defeated Chloé Paquet, and No. 1 seed Ashleigh Barty after Barty retired with injury.
+At the French Open, Linette defeated Chloé Paquet, and top seed Ashleigh Barty who retired with injury.
 In the third round, she lost to Ons Jabeur in three sets.
-At the same tournament in doubles, she reached the semifinals, partnering with American Bernarda Pera, for the first time in her career.
+At the same tournament in doubles, partnering with American Bernarda Pera, she reached the semifinals for the first time in her career.

 Linette continued at Wimbledon, where she defeated Amanda Anisimova and No. 3 seed Elina Svitolina to advance to the third round, where she lost to Paula Badosa in three sets.

 She lost her opening match at the US Open to Coco Gauff.